SpoonX/callback-server/README.md

 # Callback server
-An extremely server which does nothing more than logging all requests to file and responding with 200.
+An extremely simple server which does nothing more than logging all requests to file and responding with 200.

 ## Getting started
 1. Simply clone this repository or download a release.